 Coatis are also very social animals.
 The females live in groups known as bands with up to 30 other females and young.
 They are very vocal within the group by alerting one another when there are males around.
 They spend most of their days grooming each other, but when it comes to food, their social personality completely changes.

 Males have a different lifestyle.
 When they reach a mature age, they leave the band they grew up with and become solitary.
 The only time it is okay to join a band is when breeding season is upon them.

 Coatis are omnivores that mostly eat fruit, vegetables, seeds, insects, reptiles, and occasionally small rodents.
 Their favorite food of all is a prickly pear!
-They are excellent climbers that use their long sharp claws to dig and climb in trees.
+These animals are excellent climbers that use their long sharp claws to dig and climb in trees.
 They also use their long nose in order to rummage in the ground for their insects and seeds.
-They do all of their “hunting” during the day and sleep the night away like humans, and they do not like to share their food with each other.
+“Hunting” is done during the day and they sleep the night away like humans, but they do not like to share their food with each other.

-As all animals in the food chain, each one has a purpose.
+Like all animals in the food chain, each one has a purpose.
 The coati helps keep the insect and rodent population under control.
-They are also needed to feed other animals like Cougars and Jaguars.
+Cougars and Jaguars will then prey upon the coatis.
 This keeps the food chain in order and gives everyone a purpose in life.

 The breeding season for White Nosed Coatis ranges typically from January to April.
 This is roughly when the food sources are most abundant.
-When this time comes, 1 male will be allowed to join a band and defend that band from others.
+When the breeding time comes, a singular male will be allowed to join the band and defend it from others.

 The female will be pregnant for 70 to 80 days.
 When she is ready to give birth, she will find a safe place away from the band, normally in a tree or small hole, and will not return the band until her young of 2 to 7 pups are 5 to 6 weeks old.